libusb/libusb/_README.txt

 o Visual Studio:
   - Open existing or create a new project for your application
-  - Copy the libusb.h and (if not using Visual Studio 2010) stdint.h into your project and make sure that the location where the file(s) reside appears in the 'Additional Include Directories' section (Configuration Properties -> C/C++ -> General).
+  - Copy the libusb.h into your project and make sure that the location where the file reside appears in the 'Additional Include Directories' section (Configuration Properties -> C/C++ -> General).
-    The stdint.h file is located in the additional_includes\ directory.
   - Copy the relevant .lib file from MS32\ or MS64\ and add 'libusb-1.0.lib' to your 'Additional Dependencies' (Configuration Properties -> Linker -> Input) Also make sure that the directory where libusb-1.0.lib resides is added to